 What Do Gnats Look Like?

-• Adults only live a few days but deposits eggs on the soil.
+2.)
+The adult form only lives a few days but deposits eggs on the soil.

 Do Fungus Gnats Hurt Plants?

 Typically the gnats are harmless to healthy plants – and humans, but can inflict extensive damage to seedlings.
-The indoor presence of fungus gnats is mostly annoying for humans indoors.
+The indoor presence of fungus gnats is mostly annoying for humans.
 They love to fly around your head, in your eyes, and up your nose 🙂

 How Do You Get Rid of Fungus Gnats?